Acts of the Apostles: Content

 The death of Stephen initiates persecution, and many followers of Jesus leave Jerusalem.
-The message is taken to the Samaritans, a people rejected by Jews, and to the Gentiles.
+The message is taken to the Samaritans, a people held in hostility by the Jews, and to the Gentiles.
 Saul of Tarsus, one of the Jews who persecuted the followers of Jesus, is converted by a vision to become a follower of Christ (an event which Luke regards as so important that he relates it three times).
 Peter, directed by a series of visions, preaches to Cornelius the Centurion, a Gentile God-fearer, who becomes a follower of Christ.
 The Holy Spirit descends on Cornelius and his guests, thus confirming that the message of eternal life in Christ is for all mankind.
-The Gentile church is established in Antioch (north-western Syria, the third-largest city of the empire), and here Christ's followers are first called Christians.
+The Gentile church is established in Antioch (northwestern Syria, the third largest city of the empire), and here Christ's followers are first called Christians.

 The mission to the Gentiles is promoted from Antioch and confirmed at a meeting in Jerusalem between Paul and the leadership of the Jerusalem church.
 Paul spends the next few years traveling through western Asia Minor and the Aegean, preaching, converting, and founding new churches.
 On a visit to Jerusalem he is set on by a Jewish mob.
 Saved by the Roman commander, he is accused by the Jews of being a revolutionary, the "ringleader of the sect of the Nazarenes", and imprisoned.
 Later, Paul asserts his right as a Roman citizen, to be tried in Rome and is sent by sea to Rome, where he spends another two years under house arrest, proclaiming the Kingdom of God and teaching freely about "the Lord Jesus Christ".
 Acts ends abruptly without recording the outcome of Paul's legal troubles.